What information is available under the Access to Information Act and Privacy Act?

-Can non-residents of Canada who are conducting genealogical research access family records held by Canadian federal institutions?
+Can non-residents of Canada who are conducting genealogical research access family records held by Immigration, Refugees and Citizenship Canada?

-I sponsored a family member who resides outside of Canada, and he/she applied for permanent residence at a visa office overseas.
+I sponsored a family member who resides outside of Canada, and they applied for permanent residence at a visa office overseas.
 Can I obtain information on that file?